changeside/UFellSans_cs/UFellSans_cs/readme.txt

---Readme--
+﻿--Readme--

 Greetings!
-This ghost of the Underfell version of Sans has options to toggle extremely harmful jokes, but the options are on by default, keep that in mind please.
+This ghost of the Underfell version of Sans has options to toggle extremely harmful jokes, the options are off by default, keep that in mind please.
+The joke topics are as following and can be toggled separately:
+	sex
+	pedophile
+	children
+	baby
+	racism
+	cannibal
+	macabre
 Pay attention to how you treat him, he'll remember most of it, which will affect his current mood or basic actions towards you.

 --------------------------------------------------------------